odinuv/web/course/faq.md

 ### How does it all work together?
 I have written all the code, it works, but I do not know why!
 Well, working web application is a complicated thing.
 Do not trust anybody who tells you opposite.
 You have to know quiet a lot of technologies (e.g. HTTP, HTML, CSS, PHP, SQL and a bit of JavaScript) to build one.
-The advantage of web technologies is that you only need a text-editor to code a HTML page.
+The advantage of web technologies is that you only need a text-editor to code a HTML page or PHP script.

 You have to study all building blocks separately and then connect all the ends together.
-Start with plain [HTML](/walkthrough-slim/html-forms/), than try plain [PHP](/walkthrough-slim/backend-intro/), than generate some HTML code in PHP script.
+Start with plain [HTML](/walkthrough-slim/html-forms/), then try plain [PHP](/walkthrough-slim/backend-intro/), then generate some HTML code in PHP script.
 Important part are [HTML forms](/walkthrough-slim/html-forms/) and [receiving values](/walkthrough-slim/backend-intro/receiving-values/).
 Mix in some [templating engine](/walkthrough-slim/templates/) magic, add a [framework](/walkthrough-slim/slim-intro/) and you are good to go.
 There is no simple answer for this, you have to study.